astromancer/salticam/README.md

 # salticam
-SALTICAM tools and tricks (mostly for slotmode)
+Tools for data extraction and analysis of the South African Large Telescope's SALTICAM CCD (mostly for slotmode)